Last updated on September 3rd, 2021

 - Packed with great features such as a folding tray/handle, tie-down loops, removable trays and an oversized water drain plug

 Wheeled Cooler FAQs

-How long does ice last in a wheeled cooler?
+How long will the ice last in my wheeled cooler?

 This varies depending on a few things, including the type of insulation, quality of seals and gaskets, ice size and density, and the conditions where the cooler is located.

 Some manufacturers give an accurate statement of how long ice lasts by indicating the retention at certain temperatures, although even this can be unreliable due to the other variables mentioned above.